flexcompute/tidy3d/tidy3d/plugins/invdes/README.md

 ### Post-Process Function

 The next step of this process is to define a post-processing function, which tells our optimizer how we want it to interpret a `SimulationData` that corresponds to this design.
-We write this as a regular python function that takes a `tda.JaxSimulationData` as first argument.
+We write this as a regular python function that takes a `td.SimulationData` as first argument.
 The function can accept optional keyword arguments involving the optimization history for more control over the objective function.

 > Reminder that the objective function will be **maximized** by our objective, minus any penalty values from the `DesignRegion`.
 So the sign of this function should take this into account.